iOS 26

 Screenshot: Herby Jasmin/Gotechtor

-If you do not wish to build a custom workspace from scratch, you can use a template instead.
+You can use a template if you do not wish to build a custom workspace from scratch.

 Choose “Templates” from the left sidebar and scroll through the template options presented to you.
 (You can also find “Templates” as the third item in the content creation options list in the “+New Page” interface.)